mozilla/protocol/docs/README.md

 | Layout             | Description
 | ---                | ---
-| **default.hbs**    | This is for standard pages that do require the presence of the Drizzle UI.
+| **default.hbs**    | This is for standard pages that do require the presence of the Protocol docs UI.
 [Example][demo-default]
-| **blank.hbs**      | This is used for special standalone pages that don't require the presence of the Drizzle UI.
+| **blank.hbs**      | This is used for special standalone pages that don't require the presence of the Protocol docs UI.
 [Example][demo-blank]
 | **collection.hbs** | This is used for concatenating Pattern collections into a single page.
 [Example][demo-collection]

 ### Partials

-Files deeper than the top-level of the templates directory are intended to be used as partials for the Drizzle UI:
+Files deeper than the top-level of the templates directory are intended to be used as partials for the Protcol docs UI:

 ```
 src/templates/drizzle
 ├── item.hbs
 ├── labelheader.hbs
-├── logo.hbs
 ├── nav.hbs
-├── page-item.hbs
 └── swatch.hbs
 ```